Dwarf Minke Whale liveaboard and the the best place to swim with Dwarf Minke Whales

 Plus there’s the benefit of having far less divers on the outer reefs.
-Scuba diving the out great barrier reefs means clearer waters, more sea life and a better choice of dive sites.
+Scuba diving the outer great barrier reefs means clearer waters, more sea life and a better choice of dive sites.

 Liveaboard dive boats make the out reefs more accessible to scuba divers.

-There are twin-hulled liveaboard boats, which tend to be a bit more stable in the water.
-The twin hull design and the stability it gives are a better boat for those scuba divers who are not very good seafarers.
+Twin-hulled liveaboard boats tend to be more stable in the water.
+The twin hull design and the stability it gives are better designed boats for those scuba divers who are not very good seafarers.

-If your partner isn’t a scuba diver, but happy to snorkel, then a liveaboard trip would still work well.
+If your partner isn’t a scuba diver and happy to snorkel, then a liveaboard trip would still work well.
 Most non-scuba divers are happy to snorkel, which they can do on certain of the shallower dive sites.
 Plus of course they’d be able to join in on the Minke Whale experience.